Muinaismuistolaki 2000

 Reforming the Antiquities Act

-The reforms to the Antiquities Act are being prepared by the working group and follow-up group appointed by the Ministry of Education and Culture.
-The term of these groups started on 1 November 2020.
-The working group’s task is to prepare a proposal for overall amendments to the Antiquities Act, in cooperation with the follow-up group.
+The reforms to the Antiquities Act were prepared by the working group and follow-up group appointed by the Ministry of Education and Culture.
+The working group’s task was to prepare a proposal for overall amendments to the Antiquities Act, in cooperation with the follow-up group.

-In the reform, the objectives for the protection of, research into and access to information on relics will be assessed and defined.
-It will also clarify the definitions and legal consequences related to archaeological sites, movable relics and other types of archaeological cultural heritage.
-In addition to this, the interfaces with other legislation will also be assessed.
-Furthermore, the procedures for implementing the law and the division of responsibilities between authorities will be updated and regulated more specifically than currently.
+In the reform, the objectives for the protection and research as well as access to information on relics were assessed and defined.
+The definitions and legal consequences related to archaeological sites, movable relics and other types of archaeological cultural heritage were clarified.
+In addition to this, the interfaces with other legislation were assessed.
+Furthermore, the procedures for implementing the law and the division of responsibilities between authorities were updated and regulated more specifically.

-The reform will pay attention to the realisation of Sámi autonomy regarding their languages and culture, as well as the rights of the Sámi as indigenous people.
-Because of this, a separate review will be carried out during the work regarding the autonomy regarding Sámi languages and culture and the rights of indigenous peoples in the protection of relics.
+The reform took into consideration the realisation of Sámi autonomy regarding their languages and culture, as well as the rights of the Sámi as indigenous people.
+Because of this, a separate review was carried out during the work regarding the autonomy regarding Sámi languages and culture and the rights of indigenous peoples in the protection of relics.

-The Finnish Heritage Agency has appointed its own representatives for the working and follow-up groups and the secretariat.
+The Finnish Heritage Agency had appointed its own representatives for the working and follow-up groups and the secretariat.

 You can find current information about the reform of the Antiquities Act on the website of the Ministry of Education and Culture (in Finnish).